ZeroPivot/partitioned_array/README.md

 ## Update 11/18/2022

-Added FileContextManagedPartitionedArray info on implementation at the end of README.md
+* Added FileContextManagedPartitionedArray info on implementation at the end of README.md
+* Information on HTTP/HTTPS implementation of a `FCMPA` in `HTTPS_FCMPA_README.md`

 ## Update 9/25/2021